ABohynDOE/csw93/README.md

 ## Changelog

+- 0.6 : Addition of `word2num` and `num2word` functions
+- 0.5 : Remove unused function from docs
 - 0.4: fix wrong column numbers and added Xu 2009 to the database (not available as function yet)
 - 0.3: Integration to readthedocs.io
 - 0.2: Correct WLP